Or, WTF am I wearing, and is it killing the Earth?

 They didn’t have a description for their store, so I won’t post one either!

 These wouldn’t have typically made the list as there isn’t enough info available on their materials or their garments aren’t vegan, but I wanted to give a shoutout to a few local indigenous fashion designers on whose lands we work and live, and who have the most right to repurpose animal fur or skin if it’s available.
 A few include MOBILIZE, Oka Fashion, and Sho Sho Esquiro (who uses recycled fabrics and sustainably sourced animal products directly from fisherman, hunters, trappers, and individuals — see her epic IG post in front of Notre Dame Cathedral, below).
-Also follow Vancouver Indigenous Fashion Week and contribute to their fundraiser, so they can revive soon to show us how respectful fashion is done!
+Also follow Vancouver Indigenous Fashion Week and donate, so they can revive again to show us how respectful fashion is done!

 View this post on Instagram